sebastian-ahmed/stock_tools/README.md

     - When a wash-sale-triggering buy is a smaller lot than the wash sale, the disallowed loss amount is only based on the number of stocks of the buy lot

 # Usage
 The general usage format involves creating a `StockTransactor` object with a file-name.
-This initialization step will cause the `StockTransactor` to read the input file, perform the processing and write an output file `sales.txt` (or with an alternatively specified output file name).
-Currently there ar two input formats supported: *CSV* and *JSON*.
+This initialization step will cause the `StockTransactor` to read the input file, and perform the processing of transactions.
+Following this, the user can generate reports to the terminal or to a file.
+Currently there ar two input formats supported: **CSV** and **JSON**.
 Examples of both formats can be found in the [examples directory](./pkg/examples/).

 Below is a snippet which shows the minial steps:
 ```python